-Different kinds of pencil erasers have different abilities to erase pencil marks, and it is really nice and helpful to have a few types of erasers in your studio or on your drawing table.
+It is really nice and helpful to have a few types of erasers in your studio or on your drawing table:

-My Picks: Best Erasers for Artists and Crafters in 2023
+My Picks: Best Erasers for Drawing and Sketching in 2026

 My favorite kneaded eraser - firm, effective and great for extended sketching techniques.